Air France managers flee as staff storm meeting on job cuts

 Parent Air France-KLM said it planned to take legal action over "aggravated violence" carried out against its managers.

-The main airline industry union FNAM also condemned the attack on Broseta, calling it "outdated behavior".
+The main airline industry union FNAM also condemned the attack on Broseta, calling it "outdated behaviour".

 Air France later confirmed the details of the "Plan B" it had been outlining in the interrupted meeting.